zellwk/zellwk.com/src/posts/2021-02-17-netlify-vercel-digital-ocean.md

 At this point, I gave up on serverless architecture completely and went back to good old Digital Ocean.

-UPDATE: Vercel has now updated their pricing pages to be more transparent.
+UPDATE: Vercel has now updated their pricing pages to be more transparent — the 100GB limit is now listed.
 Thank you Steven for letting me know.

 ### Digital Ocean Pricing